 Data analytics and visualization play an integral role in the scientific process - allowing a way to see the unseen by creating images of experimental data or theoretical simulation results.
-The projects listed on this page represent recent or current collaborative efforts between the CRD Data Analytics and Visualization Group and others performing scientific research in both simulation/computational and experimental sciences.
+The projects listed on this page represent recent or current collaborative efforts between the CRD (Machine Learning and Analytics Group (formerly, Data Analytics and Visualization Group and others performing scientific research in both simulation/computational and experimental sciences.

 Neurodata Without Borders: Neurophysiology (NWB:N) is a project to develop a unified data format for cellular-based neurophysiology data.
 The NWB:N team consists of neuroscientists and software developers who recognize that adoption of a unified data format is an important step toward breaking down the barriers to data sharing in neuroscience.
 Neuroscientists can now explore a beta version of the new Neurodata Without Borders: Neurophysiology (NWB:N 2.0) software and format.

 The 2.0 software version was developed by Lawrence Berkeley National Laboratory’s Oliver Ruebel and Andrew Tritt, in close collaboration with Kristofer Bouchard (Berkeley Lab), Loren Frank (UCSF), Eddie Chang (UCSF), and the broader Neurodata Without Borders (NWB) community.
 The beta update was released in November 2017 in conjunction with the 2017 Society for Neuroscience meeting in Washington D.C. last month.

 For more information download the PDF of the poster by clicking on the image on the left and see the following LBNL news article.
 The NWB:N format schema and PyNWB Python API have been released to the public online on GitHub.

 We developed a web-based system that integrates data management and visual analysis to facilitate access to large amounts of observational data, supporting algorithm development for finding radiological material.
 (More information)